Pressures on the Park

 siltation from soil washed down from housing developments, are particularly harmful to creek beds.
 All major creeks have suffered severe damage, and new housing development close to the Park exacerbates this problem.

 More widespread and serious, yet less obvious to the casual observer, is the fact that much more water enters the Park from the surrounding suburbs than comes from undeveloped land.
-Every stormwater outlet serving backyards
+Every stormwater outlet serving

-plenty of polluted water around, it is other plants that thrive: the weeds.
+there is plenty of polluted water around, it is other plants that thrive: the weeds.

 The consequences can be seen all around the edge of the Park and along all creeks.
 Wherever stormwater enters the Park, wherever garden refuse has been dumped, and wherever new soil has come in or fill has been dumped,

 patches of privet, Honeysuckle Lonicera japonica, Lantana Lantana camara, Kikuyu Grass Pennisetum clandestinum, Tradescantiafluminensis, Blackberry Rubus fruticosus, Crofton Weed Ageratina

 adenophora, and many other weeds run rampant.
 The limits of each infestation show precisely how far the increased ‘nutrients’ or increased water have reached.